 Today is your free day, You can do shopping various Nepalese cultural stuffs to give as a present to your family or friends.
 Overnight at a 4-star hotel in Kathmandu.

-Day 22: Departure to onward your destination
+Day 22: Departure from Kathmandu

 Today is your departure day, we will drop you to the International airport to catch your flight back to your home and pray for your Safe journey.

-Pricing on group size basis (camping mode)
+Pricing on group size basis (private tour - full camping mode)